 Voluntary disclosure of sustainability performance is a powerful tool for driving change in global supply chains.
 Across sectors, there has been a shift towards increased transparency, with businesses more readily reporting environmental and social performance.
 This transparency increases accountability within supply chains, providing businesses with an additional incentive to achieve their goals and allows improved oversight of business practices by investors, consumers and the wider sustainability community.
 Sector-specific initiatives such as the CDP (previously known as the Carbon Disclosure Project) have led the way in this regard and we look to replicate this for the seafood sector.

-Growing the ODP
+Growing the Ocean Disclosure Project

-The ODP was launched in 2015 by the Sustainable Fisheries Partnership, a US-registered non-profit that works directly with the seafood industry to deliver sustainable seafood.
+The ODP was launched in 2015 by Sustainable Fisheries Partnership, a US-registered non-profit that works directly with the seafood industry to deliver sustainable seafood.
 The project started with the support and participation of five companies: UK retailers, Asda (the first company to report via the ODP), Morrisons, and The Co-operative Food; and aquaculture feed producers, Biomar and Skretting.
-The ODP has continued to expand, with Publix, the first US-based participant, joining in 2017 and the delivery of company profiles has shifted from PDFs to a new online format.
+The ODP has continued to expand, with Publix, the first North American participant, joining in 2017 and the delivery of company profiles has shifted from PDFs to a new online format.

 The ODP is planned to grow over the next few years through active promotion to potential participants in Europe, the Americas and Asia.
 The format will also expand; it is intended to include more information on corporate commitments to sustainable seafood sourcing in the future as well as information on traceability systems.
 Work on implementing these developments is already underway.